William-Robert-Robertson/WildCamera/Development_Environment/Image_Sensor_Integration.md

 git checkout lf_6.12.3-debix_model_ab_4w

 zcat /proc/config.gz > .config

+# Note that ls does not display .config files - instead ls -all or ls -a for short is needed

+sudo make menuconfig

+in menuconfig hit / to search

 ```

 This uses the Linux kernel source repository that we got into the /linux/ directory in https://github.com/William-Robert-Robertson/WildCamera/blob/main/Development_Environment/Native_Kernel_Build_Debix_Model_A.md

 ```
-sudo apt-get -y install libncurses-dev
+sudo apt-get -y install libncurses-dev sudo apt install git bc bison flex libssl-dev make libc6-dev libncurses5-dev

 cd ~/linux/